avattathil/quckstart_lab/README.md

 `pip3 install taskcat --user`

-> Warning: Be sure to add the python bin dir to your $PATH
+> WARNING: Be sure to add the python bin dir to your $PATH

+## Docker based install

+> WARNING: Only use this method if you have docker instaled
+Prerequisites: `docker`

+curl -s https://raw.githubusercontent.com/aws-quickstart/taskcat/master/installer/docker-install-master| sudo python -E

+> Note: If you do not have root privileges Taskcat will install in the current directory
+> Installing via pip3 (for those who do not want to use the docker installer)

+## Cloudformation based install

-If you are using windows:
-Use the ec2 template: https://raw.githubusercontent.com/aws-quickstart/taskcat/master/installer/ec2/templates/taskcat.template
+If you are using a Windows workstation use the ec2 template:

+Download this template https://raw.githubusercontent.com/aws-quickstart/taskcat/master/installer/ec2/templates/taskcat.template and launch it.

+Connect via ssh to the instance as ec2-user.

+> Note: You will need to create a role

+# Check taskcat is installation (run taskcat)
+`taskcat`
+> This should return the useage/help message

-# Deploy the cfn
+# Deploy the sample cfn
 `taskcat -c sample-taskcat-project/ci/taskcat-autobucket.yml -m -p -n`

 ### Sample Output: